About Applying to University Villages

 Will I get a late fee for rent if the 1st is over the weekend and the UM Housing Office is closed?

-No, you will not receive a late fee as long as rent is paid the 1st business day after the weekend.
+No, you will not receive a late fee as long as rent is paid the first business day after the weekend.

 About Living in University Villages